Box has several ways for you to store and access your data. These are some of the options available to you here:

 Can my interns or student employees use Box?

 Absolutely!
 You will need to have these individuals fill out the form at the following link: Request Box Form

 Can I use Google Drive, Dropbox, or a different cloud solution?

-This is also against ISU policy for anything that is related to ISU.
-You're welcome to store personal files in these tools, but it is against policy for anything related to university work, academic/research or otherwise.
+ISU policy states that anything related to ISU work needs to be stored in Box.
+You're welcome to store personal files in other cloud services such as Google Drive or Dropbox, but it is against policy for anything related to university work, academic/research or otherwise.
 This data is known as Private Sensitive Information, and the ISU policy describing Private Sensitive Information can be found in detail here.

 This is not something that CoSEIT recommends doing.
 While you can in fact determine which folders you sync locally to whatever computer you install Box Sync on, the risk of institutional or other private sensitive information such as HIPPA, Ferpa, Social Security Numbers, etc. being stored on your personal computer is high.
 This is definitely against ISU policy, and is the reason why Box Sync hadn't been enabled for users until just recently.

 Unless you see a real justification for syncing data to one of your non ISU computers, it isn't worth the risk.
 Utilizing the Box web app should be sufficient for editing the handful of files that most faculty and staff in CoSE would be editing or viewing from home.
 This approach doesn't have a local copy of the data on the hard drive, so there is a much lower risk of having confidential data getting transferred to your personal computer.